wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/get-started-center-excellence/includes/4-audit-log-connector.md

 	> [!div class="mx-imgBorder"]
 	> [![Select Edit.](../media/custom-connector-security-ssm.png)](../media/custom-connector-security-ssm.png#lightbox)

-1. Paste the application (client) ID that you copied from the app registration into the **Client id** field.
+1. Paste the application (client) ID that you copied from the app registration into the **Client ID** field.

 1. Paste the client secret that you copied from the app registration into the **Client secret** field.